Merzasphor/MWSE/docs/source/lua/type/tes3ui/events.rst

     **mouseStillPressed**
         Mouse cursor positioned over an element, after a mouseDown over the element.
 Triggers every frame.
     **mouseStillPressedOutside**
+        Apparently not working in the engine.
 Mouse cursor positioned outside an element, after a mouseDown over the element.
 Triggers every frame.
     **mouseRelease**
         Left mouse button up over an element.
     **keyPress**